seru71/ebv_integrations/README.md

 Script indentifying pairs of reads that map to EBV genome (NC_007605) and one of human chromosomes, and clustering them into integration hotspots (on chromosomes) and donor-clusters (on EBV genome).

+## Pipeline

+1. Select reads mapping to NC_007605 with MQ>=30, and being either:

+  a) split between NC_007605 and another contig

+  b) discordant with mate mapping to reference contig other than NC_007605

+2. Cluster reads based on mapping position to the chromosome (integration hotspots).
+Reads are clustered if:

+  a) distance between consecutive mapping positions is <= 1kb, and

+  b) at least 6 such reads are found

+3. Within each integration hotspot, cluster mapping positions on EBV genome to identify "donor clusters".
+   The same criteria as above are used to group reads into clusters.

 ## Usage

 `python3 get_cluster_pairs.py BAM_FILE > result.tsv`